iotempire/iotempower/doc/first-node.rst

 You can of course use another system name than "demo" (and even move or rename this folder later).
-Renaming nodes at a later point requires a re-flash of teh corresponding microcontroller, so let's be a bit more careful here.
+Renaming nodes at a later point requires a re-flash of the corresponding microcontroller, so let's be a bit more careful here.

 Depending on your network setup, we now need to figure out some ipconfig